joola/joola.sdk/README.md

   - `formula` - an object containing the formula defintions:
     - `dependsOn` - an array of metric names/objects
     - `run` - a string containing the javascript function to run on the values.
 See [calculated metrics](#calculated-metrics) for additional information.
+  - `collection` - a string specifying the collection to take the metric from.
 - `filter` - An array of [filters](#filters).
 - `realtime` - Specify that this is a realtime query and results are expected back from the server every 1 second.